 After you select a streaming service, the first thing that you have to do is sign up and pay (if you choose a paid plan).
 Then you have to set up your broadcasting source.
 Streaming platforms usually offer multicasting from many different sources, such as broadcasting software, but also encoders.
 You can restream from your PC or even from your phone.

-Some platforms have advanced configuration options, such as allowing you to choose different logos and other elements for each of the streaming sites.
-You may also have the possibility of adding a restream chat to your broadcasting software, so you can see all the comments or messages in one place.
+Some platforms have advanced configuration options.
+Such as allowing you to choose different logos and other elements for each of the streaming sites.
+You may also have the possibility of adding a restream chat to your broadcasting software.
+This way you can see all the comments or messages in one place.

 Do you want to know more about working with streamers?
 Maybe even start your first campaign?
 We are here for you!